 “Anabolic” steroids are the class of steroids used to increase muscle and bone mass.
 These drugs are manufactured in a laboratory to imitate the male sex hormone, testosterone.
-Despite the fact that there are various types of steroids, teens tend to abuse the “anabolic” muscle-building kind.
+Despite the fact that there are various types of steroids, teens tend to use the “anabolic” muscle-building kind.

 While anabolic steroids are available legally by prescription, they are most often prescribed to treat conditions that occur when males produce abnormally low amounts of testosterone, which can result in delayed puberty, osteoporosis (weak bones), and impotence.
 They are also prescribed to treat body wasting in patients with AIDS and other diseases that result in loss of lean muscle mass.
-However, abuse of anabolic steroids can lead to serious health problems, some irreversible.
+However, the improper use of anabolic steroids can lead to serious health problems, some irreversible.